 |Selenium||41.3 mcg||50.0 mcg|

-Both mackerel contain a wide variety of similar nutrients.
-Atlantic mackerel contains more of some nutrients while king mackerel contains more of others.
-Many people like knowing what fish is better for them.
-Therefore, which is healthier, Atlantic mackerel or king mackerel?
+Both of them contain a wide variety of similar nutrients.
+Atlantic mackerel contains more of some nutrients while king contains more of others.
+Many people like knowing what fish is healthier for them.

 Atlantic mackerel is healthier than king mackerel due to its higher percentage of heart healthy omega-3 fatty acids and lower levels of mercury.
 The FDA recommends avoiding king mackerel due to its high mercury levels.
-Atlantic mackerel provides more thiamin, niacin, magnesium, zinc and selenium than king.
+Atlantic mackerel provides more thiamin, niacin, magnesium, zinc and selenium.

-It’s unfortunate king mackerel contains a high level of mercury because it also provides many beneficial nutrients.
+It’s unfortunate of the high level of mercury because it also provides many beneficial nutrients.
 King mackerel provides more folate, B6, B12, riboflavin, potassium, phosphorus and calcium.

 The calories and fat content of Atlantic mackerel are higher, but it’s due to its heart healthy fats, particularly omega-3 fatty acids.
 Keep reading the next section to find out why omega-3s are considered healthy.